LarsBehrenberg/gb-content-copy/content/posts/sebastian-coe.md

       Away from the track Coe married Nicky McIrvine, a former champion at the Badminton three day event, in 1990 with who he has four children.
 They divorced in 2002 and Coe married his second wife Carole Annett in 2011.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: "Sebastian Coe at the 'Game Changer: Britain Prepares' film launch, 10 January 2012 (© Foreign and Commonwealth Office, OGL v1.0)"
+        imageUrl: /assets/sebastian-coe-chairman-organising-committee-olympic-games-2012-3.jpg
+      - imageTitle: Boris Johnson, Mayor of London, United Kingdom and David Cameron, Prime Minister of the United Kingdom with Coe captured at the 2012 World Economic Forum (© World Economic Forum, CC BY-SA 2.0)
+        imageUrl: /assets/sebastian-coe-with-boris-johnson-david-cameron.jpg
+      - imageTitle: Coe at the Annual Meeting 2012 of the World Economic Forum at the congress centre in Davos, Switzerland, January 26, 2012 (© Moritz Hager, CC BY-SA 2.0)
+        imageUrl: /assets/sebastian-coe-world-economic-meeting-2012.jpg
 ---
 ## Sebastian Coe was a world class middle distance runner, one of the finest track athletes Britain has produced.